rundeck-plugins/h2-v2-migration/README.md

 By default, the `username` and `password` parameters are both empty string.
 If you have any custom setup, please use your customized values.

-The migration.sh script will create a `output` folder at curent location and put all generated files (including the v2 database file) into it.
+The migration.sh script will create a `output` folder at current location and put all generated files (including the v2 database file) into it.

 ## STEP-2.
 Deploy the new version database